bismailov/vim_pathogen/README.md

     $ ln -s .vim/vimrc .vimrc
     $ cd .vim
     $ git submodule init

+In case of error fatal: no submodule mapping found in .gitmodules for path 'bundle/xxxx' do
+    $ git rm --cached 'bundle/xxxx'

     $ git submodule update

+In case of error '

 ###Why Vim, tips and tricks